birapjr/scratch-blocks/README.md

-# TrendsMix Scratch Blocks for Arduino
+# TrendsMix Building Blocks for Arduino
-#### Trendsmix Scratch Blocks for Arduino is a library for building creative computing interfaces to program the Arduino open source hardware platform
+#### Trendsmix Building Blocks for Arduino is a library for building creative computing interfaces to program the Arduino open source hardware platform

 This project is a fork of [scratch-blocks](https://github.com/LLK/scratch-blocks)